Enterprise Hub in Airtable

 Who has data admin rights, and what actions can they take?

-• Deleting workspaces, bases, and interfaces
+• Delete workspaces, bases, and interfaces

-• Downgrading workspaces, bases, or interfaces
+• Downgrade workspaces, bases, or interfaces

-• Moving workspaces between org units
+• Move workspaces between org units

 Does Enterprise Hub activity require more than a single Airtable license when used across an entire organization?